Hispanic Studies

 Credit: 1

-HSP-240 Art & Arch of Ancient Americas
+HSP-240 Art & Architecture of Ancient Americas

 This course will explore the art and architecture of the great civilizations of Mesoamerica and the Andean region of South America from around 1500 BC until the arrival of Europeans in the New World.
 Similarities and distinctions in such aspects as urban planning, architecture, monumental sculpture, and portable arts will be explored among the great cultures of the Olmec, Teotihuacan, Maya, Aztec, Nazca, Moche, and Inca.